aitumik/aitumik.github.io/content/posts/digital-infrastructure.md

 ## Conclusion

-To conclude, I think we shouldn't fear technology but adapt to it when nececcary and fast at that if we want to extend beyond the stars and beyond the flesh
+In conclusion, I think we shouldn't fear technology but adapt to it when nececcary and fast at that if we want to extend beyond the stars and beyond the flesh